 Instructions

-- In a medium bowl, toss together the chicken, half the garlic and half the ginger, the 2 tablespoons soy sauce, 1/2 tablespoon Kosher salt, dry sherry, and sesame oil.
+- In a medium bowl, toss together the chicken, half the garlic and half the ginger, the 2 tablespoons soy sauce, 1/2 tablespoon coarse salt, Shaoxing wine, and sesame oil.
 Set aside.

 - Warm 2 tablespoons vegetable oil in a large nonstick skillet over medium-high heat.
-Add the broccoli, onion, chili garlic sauce, the remaining garlic, ginger, 1/4 teaspoon kosher salt, and 1/4 cup water.
+Add the broccoli, onion, chili garlic sauce, the remaining garlic, ginger, 1/4 teaspoon coarse salt, and 1/4 cup water.

 - Stir-fry until the onions have softened and the broccoli is bright green and crisp-tender, about 4 minutes, adding a tablespoon of water to prevent sticking, if necessary.
 Transfer to a bowl.